m-horky/rhc-worker-playbook/CONTRIBUTING.md

  ```

- `$CLIENT_ID` can be found in the prompr of the TERMINAL 2, when `yggdrasil` is launched.
+`$CLIENT_ID` can be found in the prompt of the TERMINAL 2, when `yggdrasil` is launched.
 The output tells the topic it is subscribed, in there the `$CLIENT_ID` can be found.
 Or in the logs of the `rhc`.

  ```console
 subscribed to topic: yggdrasil/localhost-22278168-85a6-11ec-a65c-fa163e3b5a61/data/in